top of page

 • However, your general dentist should be the first person you should see for your oral and dental care.
 Your general dentist will diagnose your dental problem first, determine and discuss what treatment options are available...
 Only then your general dentist may decide to refer you to see other dental specialists, if needed.
 Endodontics are just one of the many dental specialties in dentistry.

 • Lastly, the cost for root canal therapy at Burwood Family Dentist is likely to be much lower if the tooth can be treated by a general dentist, rather than by a specialist or endodontist.
 There may also be a long waiting time before you can be seen by an endodontist, your dentist may able to carry out some temporary treatment to relieve you from pain or discomfort. such as removing most of the nerve tissues from the tooth pulp.
-Your dentist may also be able to remove decay and restore the tooth temporarily, preventing the tooth from getting more decayed before you can consult the endodontist.
-So if you think you may need a root canal treatment, contact us first for a consult with one of our dentists .
+Your dentist may also be able to remove decay and restore the tooth temporarily, preventing the tooth from getting more decayed further before you can consult the endodontist.
+So if you think you may need a root canal treatment, contact us first for a consult with one of our Burwood dentists .

 endodontist